Campus Clean Energy and Energy Efficiency Projects

 Ground source heat storage pump room at Ball State University – part of the US Campus Clean Energy Project

-Four universities are being supported by BPTN this year: Ball State University, Indiana, University of Illinois Urbana-Champaign Campus, Southern Oregon University and University of Wisconsin Milwaukee.
-Together, the four campuses currently participating will reduce approximately 100,000 tCO2e emissions per year.
+Three universities are being supported by bpTN this year: Ball State University, Indiana, University of Illinois Urbana-Champaign Campus and University of Wisconsin Milwaukee.
+Together, the three campuses currently participating have reduced emissions by over 650,000 tCO2e emissions since joining the project programme.
 This is achieved by each campus employing a number of different energy efficiency measures and technologies: